tommycqy/Yelp-Reviews/README.md

 5. Remove Punctuations (including white space)
 6. Break Tokens on Non-alpha-numeric Values
 7. Lemmatize the Tokens
-8. Remove stopwords(NLTK.stopwords (English) and Self-Defined Extra Stopwords)
+8. Remove stopwords (NLTK.stopwords (english) and self-defined extra stopwords)

 Return visualizations for the text reviews including a distribution plot and a wordcloud plot.